 Fukuoka is divided into two halves, Hakata and Tenjin, separated by Nakasu island.
 Hakata is the city’s business and transport hub while Tenjin is the city’s cultural center.

-The best areas to stay in Fukuoka for first-timers are Hakata, Tenjin but there are also other neighborhoods to book a hotel such as Nakasu Kawabata, Chuo Ward, Nishijin, and Higashi Ward.
-These are popular area that provide convenient access to attractions, shopping, dining, and cultural experiences.
+The best areas to stay in Fukuoka for tourists and first-timers are Hakata, Tenjin but there are also other neighborhoods consider stay in like Nakasu Kawabata, Chuo Ward, Nishijin, and Higashi Ward.
+These are popular areas, offering easy access to attractions, restaurants, and shops.

 Fukuoka has an efficient public transportation system, including subway lines and buses, which makes it relatively easy to explore different areas of the city regardless of where you choose to stay.